matteomenapace/hacking-games-with-verbs/presentation.md

 Games are **cultural products made by actual people** (typically white male nerds).

-People with their own background, culture, systems of values, beliefs.
+People with their own background, culture, systems of morals, beliefs.

 These backgrounds will inevitably affect the design of the game.

 As a designer you can take **responsibility** for these decisions, and think about the messages that your game communicates.

-# Do games simulate real life?
+## Are games simulations of real life?

 A simulation is an **abstraction** of real life, which necessarily eliminates some of real life's complexities to focus on certain aspects only.